microsoft/Azure-Analytics-and-AI-Engagement/TelcoNOA/Readme-shell.md

 1. [Download the agents.zip file](https://sttelconoadpoc.blob.core.windows.net/$web/agents.zip)

 >>Note: If you are not able to download the Agents.zip by link, download it from the TelcoNOA/artifacts/binaries/agents.zip.
+>>Note: To run the commands below, you need to install Python 3.11.9 on your local system.
+>>Note: From the next steps onward, perform all actions locally.

 2. Extract the downloaded `agents.zip` and open the entire folder in **VS Code**.